Austin Child Custody Lawyer

-Common Child Custody Issues
+An Austin Child Custody Lawyer Can Help With Common Child Custody Issues

 A child’s best interests should always be at the forefront of rulings made by Texas child custody courts.
 However, because of the infinite number of factors that affect your child’s home life, a child’s best interests can be very inconsistent from case to case.
 In some cases it’s enough for a parent that lives in the best school district to obtain custody.
 While sometimes a parent lives in a less favorable school district but the judge may grant custody based on being able to provide the most stable home environment.

 Most of the time, custody is split in a way where each parent gets have some kind of visitation with their children.
 At Newberry Law, PLLC we have copious experience fighting for our clients to reach favorable outcomes in issues of:

 - Joint Custody

 - Primary Custody

 In most cases, winning custody of your children is not easy.
 It’s something you will have to work very hard to achieve.
 An Austin divorce lawyer can help you make the strongest case to the court for why you should be awarded custody over your ex spouse.

 Child custody decisions in Texas usually result in the establishment of a “joint managing conservatorship.”
 That means both parents have legal custody of the children and one parent has physical custody.
 Legal custody refers to decisions that are made about the children’s education, health care, religion and other matters.
 Physical custody refers to where the children live.
 The non-custodial parent shares in the rights and duties of raising the children.
 The non-custodial parent can agree to almost any amount of possession (commonly known as visitation) time with the children, but most of the time he or she is awarded standard visitation or expanded standard visitation.